EnguerranVidal/GalaxyCollision/README.md

 # CONTENTS
 This repository contains the following files :
-- **[main.py](https://github.com/EnguerranVidal/Galaxy-Collision/blob/main/main.py)** : contains an example runnable program which result in the creation of the top page animation of two galaxies colliding.
+- **[main.py](https://github.com/EnguerranVidal/Galaxy-Collision/blob/main/main.py)** : contains an runnable code resulting in the creation of the uncompressed top page animation of two galaxies colliding.
-- **[__galaxycollision.py](https://github.com/EnguerranVidal/Galaxy-Collision/blob/main/__galaxycollision.py)** : The main file containing the classes and fucntions used throughout the project.
+- **[__galaxycollision.py](https://github.com/EnguerranVidal/Galaxy-Collision/blob/main/__galaxycollision.py)** : The main file containing the classes and functions used throughout the project.

+# POSSIBLE UPDATES ?

+- The galaxies cannot, as of now, really "merg", this is due to the absence of a particle collision merg feature that could able us to fuse the multiple massive bodies when they get too close to one another.
+Since the main simulation class depends on the number of galaxies remaining constant, this feature could take a certain amount of time to implement.
+For now, the massive bodies simply get close and the least heavy is flung out of the system.

+- The created GIF from the Galaxy_Collision.display() method is for now uncompressed and can therefore become quite heavy, we will try to implement a compressing function later on to ease this problem.

+- We will try to add trails to the animation display if possible.
+These will allow us the overall course of the colliding galaxy.

+- We will allow the user to show the time passing through a display in the collision animation as well as enter the wanted figure size.

+- We will fix the issue of units for masses and distances since as of now, their units are unspecified.

+- The simulation runs in a 2D plane which does ot reflect a true sense of the beauty of galaxy collisions.
+We will try to implement a 3D version later on.